Myozyme (Alglucosidase Alfa-Rch)

 Storage

-Myozyme should be stored in the hospital or clinic pharmacy under refrigeration at 2°C – 8°C. After preparation, the medication should be protected from light and used within 24 hours.
+Myozyme should be stored in a refrigerator at 2°C – 8°C. After reconstitution, it must be protected from light.

 Overdose Information